ClimateImpactLab/energy-code-release-2020/README.md

 4. Install the R packages needed using the following command from the root of this repo:
 ```
-cd <yourREPO>/energy-code-releaser-2020
+cd <yourREPO>/energy-code-release-2020
 Rscript install_R_packages.R
 ```

-5. Download data from `https://doi.org/10.5281/zenodo.5099834` and unzip it somewhere.
-Let's call this place `yourDATA`.
+5. Download data from `https://doi.org/10.5281/zenodo.5099834` and unzip it somewhere on your machine with 50GB+ space.
+Let's call this location `yourDATA`.

-6. Set up a few environmental variables.
+6. Set up a few environmental variables so that all the code runs smoothly.

 On Mac, you can do this by appending the following lines to your `~/.bash_profile`.